peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         object o,
         ulong tag);

-Generates a CBOR object from an arbitrary object and gives the resulting bject a tag.
+Generates a CBOR object from an arbitrary object and gives the resulting object a tag.

 <b>Parameters:</b>